 The lawful basis on which we use this information

-We have a lawful basis to collect, process, hold and share this information, as detailed in paragraphs 1 b) and 1 c) of Article 6 of the General Data Protection Regulation (GDPR), as detailed below:
+We have a lawful basis to collect, process, hold and share this information, as detailed in paragraphs 1 b) and 1 c) of Article 6 of the General Data Protection Regulation (UK GDPR), as detailed below:

 b) processing is necessary for the performance of a contract to which the data subject is party or to take steps at the request of the data subject prior to entering into a contract;